 - Click Save on the top of the Filter content sidebar.

 - Type a name for the filter.

 When you want to use a saved filter, click its name located on the top of the sidebar.
 To rename or remove a saved filter, click Rename filter next to the filter name and make changes as needed.

 Saved filters are private to you and you can't share them across projects.

 For easier overview and quicker navigation you can choose to sort your content items by one of the following parameters:

-- Due date – allows you to sort content items by due date ensuring quick overview of items that have a fast-approaching deadline.
+- Due date – sort by due date to ensure a quick overview of items that have a fast-approaching deadline.

-- Published – allows you to sort your content items by date of publication.
+- Published – sort by date of publication.

-- Last modified – if you are having trouble finding the content item that you modified just a second ago click Last modified on the right side.
-This returns the last modified item to the top of the list.
+- Last modified – if you are having trouble finding the content item you've modified just a second ago, click the Last modified column header on the right side.
+This puts the last modified item to the top of the list.

 - If you're done with the sample project, create a new project to let your ideas shine.

-- Learn how to search for assets in your project.
+- Search for assets you need for your project.

-- If you have content ready, learn how to plan your content release with the editorial calendar.
+- Plan your content release with the editorial calendar.

-- Learn how to keep your content production on track with project overview.
+- Keep your content production on track with project overview.

 If you get stuck, use the search bar at the top to look for answers.
 We are also happy to answer any questions you might have – click the chat button in the bottom-right corner to get in touch.